-- Students may not enter or exit the school building from the doors by the Science lab. - Students must enter and exit the school building from the doors by the boys bathrooms or the doors by the front office only. - Middle school students must use the bathroom facilities in the breezeway during recess and lunch. - Gr.
-1-5 students must use the bathroom facilities in the school building and enter and exit from the doors by the boys bathroom to use during recess and lunch. - Students may not engage in recess until lunch is eaten, eating area is clean, and yard duty
+- Students may not enter or exit the school building from the doors by the Science lab. - Students must enter and exit the school building from the doors by the boys bathrooms or the doors by the front office only. - Gr.
+1-8 students must use the bathroom facilities in the school building during recess and lunch, and enter and exit from the doors by the boys bathroom.

-- personnel have dismissed them. - Students may play in designated grade level areas only. - Students must respect assigned play areas. - Physical contact games (dodge ball, tag, chase) are not allowed.
+- Students may not engage in recess until lunch is eaten, eating area is clean, and yard duty personnel have dismissed them. - Students may play in designated grade level areas only. - Students must respect assigned play areas. - Physical contact games (dodge ball, tag, chase) are not allowed.
 Throwing a ball or object at another student is not allowed. - When morning or lunch recess is indoors, students may not use computers without teacher permission and supervision. - Play structure is available for grades K-4 only.
 Students must follow the directions of playground supervisors at all times. - The school intends to create a culture of care.
-Student in Gr.
+Students in Gr.
 1-5 learn to play non-competitive games using the "Peaceful Playgrounds" program.
 The program offers a variety of equipment for active and engaging physical activity.